MiSA4713El/E8XqzCmY/4sJ/hnZ/bitbucket_PcgY_1744215115.md

     available for as long as needed to satisfy these requirements.

-    you inform other peers where the object code and Corresponding Source of the work are being offered to the general public at no charge under subsection 6d.
+    you inform other peers where the object code and Corresponding charge under subsection 6d.

   A separable portion of the object code, whose source code is excluded